PerseidLab/proton-standalone/README.md

 **Key Features**
 - Portable Runner: Run explorer.exe or any Windows binary by default.
 - System Integration: Register GE-Proton as a handler for .exe and .msi files.
-- No Dependency Hell: All necessary libraries are bundled within the AppImage.
 - Simple Management: Easy install/uninstall flags for desktop integration.

 **Usage**